 Refrigerant based units (also referred to as compressor based units or mechanical refrigeration) remove liquid moisture by way of condensation.
 Condensation starts at the dew point when the air has reached a relative humidity of 100%.
 The ambient air conditions are such that the air is saturated and can no longer hold the moisture it contains.
 Lowering process air temperature to this point of saturation results in air that is ready to give up it’s water.
 The condensation on the outside of a cold drinking glass is an example of of this condition.
 Air that comes into contact with the cold glass is unable to hold moisture.
 The moisture vapor goes through a state change becoming liquid water condensation on the cold glass surface.

 We are taking a few liberties with the words ‘hold’ and 'give up'.
 In a more detailed study, we would do better to talk about vapor pressure seeking equilibrium, something I am conveniently ignoring.

 In a refrigerant based dehumidifier, dew collects on the surface of a cold metal coil called the evaporator.
 Here the moisture collection can be controlled, held and removed from the area being dried.
 Refrigerant is compressed to make the evaporator cold.
 It is similar to how an a/c unit works except that with refrigerant based dehumidifiers we don’t want the exhaust air to be cold.
-In an a/c unit the warm dry air leaves the environment by way of the consenser which is external to the building being cooled.
+In an a/c unit the warmth leaves the environment by way of the consenser which is external to the building being cooled.
 In a dehumidifier the evaporator and the condenser are in the same unit releasing warmer air back into the room.
 The newly dried air is heated by the condenser before being exhausted from the unit.
 The air may take on additional heat energy from heaters situated at the exhaust end of the unit or by way of supplemental heater/blowers external to the unit.
 This dry heated air expands giving it the ability to ‘hold’ more moisture.